-Possible motivators: Concerned with impacts that might result in traffic congestion, noise, and perceived safety concerns on Heber Main Street (U.S. 40) and possibly decrease accessibility to their businesses.
+Possible motivators: Concerned about impacts that might result in traffic congestion, noise, and perceived safety concerns on Heber City's Main Street (US-40) and a possible decrease in accessibility to their businesses.
 Interested in solutions that would contribute to the long-term sustainability of their businesses.

 Examples of economic stakeholders include but are not limited to:

 - Restaurants

 - Hotels

 - Outdoor recreation companies

 - Developers

-- Businesses located on Heber Main Street
+- Businesses located on Heber City's Main Street

 - Employees of businesses in the Heber Valley

 - Heber Valley Chamber of Commerce

 - Trucking industry

 - Agricultural industry